 For fans of the artist Salvador Dali, Figueres is a must.
 The artist was born in town and he designed the museum dedicated to his works; the Dalí Theatre and Museum.
 The Museum was created from the town’s original theatre, the place where Dali’s work was first displayed.
 It was destroyed in the Spanish Civil War and then turned into the Museum by Dali himself in 1960.
 The Museum fittingly houses the most extensive collection of Dali’s works in the world as well as pieces that Dali had collected from other artists.
 The inside is filled with Dali’s surrealist work while the outside is every bit a work of art as well.
 Dali is even buried below the Museum.

 Trains run regularly from Barcelona to Figueres and take about 2 hours.
 Along the way, the small town of Girona makes an excellent stopover.
-This charming medieval city is a lovely place to spend an afternoon.
+This charming medieval city is a lovely place to spend an afternoon and try some of the local dishes.
+The photos of this food tour in Girona made our mouths water!
 Wander past the fortified walls and along the Onyar River, visit the two Gothic cathedrals, and explore the old Jewish quarter.

 Vilafranca del Penedès and Sant Sadurní d’Anoia, in the Alt Penedès region just south of Barcelona, are the two major areas for cava production.
 The local sparkling wine is available at every Barcelona restaurant and café, but it’s worth taking a trip to a winery for some beautiful scenery and a lesson in wine-making.
 Take the train from Barcelona to St. Sadurní, and visit Codornui, Freixenet or Bodega Torres.
 You’ll get a tour, learn how the famous sparkling wines are produced, and of course, get to taste a variety or cavas.